Certora/gambit/README.md

   neither option is specified, Gambit will mutate all functions.

-3. **Mutation:** Next, Gambit recursively visits the body of each function retained in (2) and applies a set of mutation operators.
-If no mutation operators are specified then Gambit uses a default set of mutation operators; otherwise, Gambit uses only those mutation operators that are specified.
+3. **Mutation:** Next, Gambit recursively visits the body of each function retained in (2) and applies the mutation operators specified by the user;
+   if no mutation operators were specified then Gambit uses a default set of mutation operators.

 4. **Validation:** By default Gambit will _validate_ each generated mutant by compiling it with the `solc` compiler.
 If compilation